vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 	Flyout template
 	Tabbed

-+see JIRA itemId and the move to another project (Move change the ID based on targed project count)
++Finish the Dapper Sqlite sample provider samples, see fluentmigration with dapper +see JIRA itemId and the move to another project (Move change the ID based on targed project count)
 +	ProjectA-3657
 +	ProjectB-796